How to Make a Vegan Superfood Salad Rich in Protein in Under 15 Minutes? Food Recipe, Cooking Instructions, and Top 10 Protein Sources for Vegans!

 There are a few ways to make sure that you are getting enough protein.
 You can track your intake with an app or website, eat a variety of plant-based protein sources, or take a vegan protein supplement.

-In that case, try to eat cooked vegetables instead of eating them raw.
+In that case, try eating cooked vegetables instead of raw.
 You can also try steam cooking them.
 If you are still experiencing issues, you might consider taking a digestive enzyme supplement or eliminating those vegetables that cause digestive problems.

 Some final thoughts on veganism!